Shou/blog/_posts/2016-10-27-Type-Operators.md

  >> a :: ([Show, Num] <+> [a, b]) => a -> b
 ```

-With GHC 8.0 this behaviour was rectified and parentheses are no longer
-necessary, allowing the first example.
+With GHC 8.0 this behaviour was rectified and parentheses are no longer necessary, allowing the first example.

+-- Introduction to -XConstraintKinds and its effects

-Type-level operators, in their current form, were talked about [briefly during
-the 2014 Christmas calendar "24 Days of GHC Extensions"](https://ocharles.org.uk/blog/posts/2014-12-08-type-operators.html),
-but otherwise they don't seem to have had much presence.
-I think that's
-unfortunate because I believe people *want* type-level combinators based on how
-much they're used at value-level, may just not be aware of it.
+Type-level operators, in their current form, were talked about [briefly during the 2014 Christmas calendar "24 Days of GHC Extensions"](https://ocharles.org.uk/blog/posts/2014-12-08-type-operators.html), but otherwise they don't seem to have had much presence.
+I think that's unfortunate because I believe people *want* type-level combinators based on how much they're used at value-level, may just not be aware of it.

 ## Type-level combinators

-Type-level operators are just what they say on the tin, and this means you can
-use `data`, `newtype`, `type`, `type family`, and so on, to
-define type constructors in the shape of operators.
-A 'common' example is the
-function application operator `$`, which can be defined in various ways, and as
-expected allows you to rid excessive parentheses and sequentialize your type
+Type-level operators are just what they say on the tin, and this means you can use `data`, `newtype`, `type`, `type family`, and so on, to define type constructors in the shape of operators.
+A 'common' example is the function application operator `$`, which can be defined in various ways, and as expected allows you to rid excessive parentheses and sequentialize your type signatures.
-signatures.

 ```
 type (f $ a) = f a